Are Organizations Born or Made Agile?

 What Agility Means

-First, we’ll focus on organizational agility — which McKinsey defines as “the ability of an organization to renew itself, adapt, change quickly, and succeed in a rapidly changing, ambiguous, turbulent environment.”
+First, we’ll focus on organizational agility.
+McKinsey defines this as “the ability of an organization to renew itself, adapt, change quickly, and succeed in a rapidly changing, ambiguous, turbulent environment.”

-Then, let’s try to break down and illustrate what business agility means.
+Then, let’s try to break down and illustrate the meaning of business agility.
 “Agile” behaviors and assets include:

-• Quick thinking and quick learning, with the ability to analyze data and understand the implications fast in order to correct the course in a timely manner when needed.
+- Quick thinking and quick learning.
+When paired with the ability to analyze data and understand the implications fast, this allows for timely course correction.

-• Fluid communication and seamless collaboration across teams and departments to encourage the flow of information throughout the organization and bolster coordination.
+- Fluid communication and seamless collaboration across teams and departments.
+This encourages the flow of information throughout the organization and bolster coordination.

-• A strong strategic vision and an inspiring leadership to align all stakeholders around a high-level mission statement that’ll serve as a guiding light in times of disruption.
+- A strong strategic vision and an inspiring leadership.
+This aligns all stakeholders around a high-level mission statement that’ll serve as a guiding light in times of disruption.

-• An inclusive, trusting culture where everyone is encouraged to speak their mind, to experiment and even to make mistakes in order to drive continuous improvement.
+- An inclusive, trusting culture where everyone is encouraged to speak their mind, to experiment, and even to make mistakes to drive continuous improvement.

 Native Agility